proteinreport/proteinreport.org/content/events/future-cell-based-meats/index.md

 weight: 5000
 uuid: 9272
 ---
-<p>Curtis & Wyss Group is pleased to invite you to the Future of Cell-Based Meats Summit, scheduled for September 30th-October 1st, 2021 in Barcelona, Spain.
-This premier B2B event will enable the participants to learn about the latest trends and developments in the cellular meat innovative field.</p>
+Curtis & Wyss Group is pleased to invite you to the Future of Cell-Based Meats Summit, scheduled for September 30th-October 1st, 2021 in Barcelona, Spain.
+This premier B2B event will enable the participants to learn about the latest trends and developments in the cellular meat innovative field.